DanielJabb/FaceRecognition/README.md

 You also need to have node installed.
 To do this, see https://nodejs.org/en/

-Once installed and you can run npm start in the project directory.
+Once installed, you can run npm start in the project directory.